Skip to main content

 Fatigue

-Extreme tiredness (fatigue) is one of the most common symptoms of MS. This tiredness with multiple sclerosis is more than the tiredness you would expect after exercising or exertion.
-This fatigue can even affect your balance and concentration.
+Extreme tiredness (fatigue) is one of the most common symptoms of MS. This tiredness with multiple sclerosis is more than the tiredness expected after exercising or exertion.
+This fatigue can even affect balance and concentration.
 There are different treatments for fatigue which are often a combination of self-management strategies, physiotherapy and exercise.

 Emotional problems and depression

-You may find with multiple sclerosis that you laugh or cry more easily, even for no reason.
+People with multiple sclerosis might laugh or cry more easily, even for no reason.
 Also, many people with MS have symptoms of depression or anxiety at some stage.
-It is important to see your doctor and talk about any of these symptoms you may have.
-Treatment for depression and anxiety is often effective.
+Acknowledging this and asking for support is important.
+Your GP can discuss the treatment options available.

 Other symptoms of multiple sclerosis which may occur include: